ipfs/ipfs/WORKING_GROUPS.md

 - Create subteams to tackle the translation of each language.

 ### Ongoing Efforts to Support Specific Uses

+#### Integration with Web Browsers

+The Integration with Web Browsers Working Group designs and implement Browser integrations, Web Extensions, Service Workers and any other strategy that contributes to IPFS being integrated with the Web today.

+Responsibilities include:

+- Browser integrations (Firefox, Chrome, Brave and others).
+- IPFS Web Extension.
+- IPFS Service Worker.
+- IPFS Web Worker.
+- Collaborate with with Browser vendors.
+- Identify blockers and design constraints of each integration, figuring out new ways to go around those limitations.
+- Increase the adoption of the Distributed Web by making it easy for users to access it.

 #### Large Data Sets